rlangoy/dockerWebServer/README.md

-Simple docker running a c++ file that was configured using CMAKE and Conan2
+Simple docker compiling and running a simple HTTP server\br The c++ file was configured using CMAKE and Conan2